likhitha-dhanaraju/Shelf-space-optimisation/train/README.md

 Use a text editor to open the config file and make the following changes to the faster_rcnn_inception_v2_coco.config file.</br>
 Note: The paths must be entered with single forward slashes (NOT backslashes), or TensorFlow will give a file path error when trying to train the model!
 Also, the paths must be in double quotation marks ( ” ), not single quotation marks ( ‘ ). </br>

-***Line 10****: Set the num_classes value to the number of objects your classifier is classifying.
+***Line 10****: Set the num_classes value to the number of objects your classifier classifies.
 In my case, as I am classifying voids and non-voids it would be num_classes: 2.

 ***In Line 107***: Give the absolute path of model.ckpt file to the file_tuning_checkpoint parameter. model.ckpt file is present in the location object_detection/faster_rcnn_inception_v2_coco_2018_01_28.
 In my case,</br>
 fine_tune_checkpoint: “/home/likhitha/*project-folder*/training/model/faster_rcnn_inception_v2_coco_2018_01_28/model.ckpt”</br>